GSA/digitalgov.gov/content/posts/2015-12-10-remote-user-experience-information-gathering-best-practices.md

   - user experience
 ---

 Once simply an idea, remote data gathering is now a very important reality in UCD (user-centered design) work.
 However, there are some challenges, particularly when your agency serves the entire nation and all of the groups in it.
-Identifying and finding solutions for these issues will help you best use this important tool. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-Feedback-Text-on-Small-Wooden-Cube-Gajus-iStock-Thinkstock-536974445.jpg" alt="The word "Feedback" seen on a small wooden cube sits on a laptop keyboard" %}
+Identifying and finding solutions for these issues will help you best use this important tool. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-Feedback-Text-on-Small-Wooden-Cube-Gajus-iStock-Thinkstock-536974445.jpg" alt="The word Feedback seen on a small wooden cube sits on a laptop keyboard" caption="" >}}

 One of the most difficult problems is that you don’t have **physical** access to your users.
 In some cases, this is just the way it is—it’s basically impossible to try and observe **everyone** doing **everything**.
 So, how can you use technology to leverage what access you need?
 Work smarter, not harder, and be prepared by planning as much as you can before you begin.